OpenDebates/Erin/docs/handbook/introduction.rst

 ============

 Building a discord bot can sometimes be overwhelming if you need complex commands.
 Keeping track of logging, configuration files, databases, efficiency, sharding, devops and more.
-With Erin you don't have to worry about the boring parts and focus on building your commands the way you need them.
+With Glia you don't have to worry about the boring parts and focus on building your commands the way you need them.

 Prerequisite Knowledge